GLOBAL MARKETS-Euro jumps, bonds sag as ECB puts off stimulus decision

 * Dollar hits fresh 7-year high versus yen

-* U.S. crude oil steadies below $70 a barrel (Adds oil settlement price)
+* U.S. crude oil steadies below $70 a barrel (Adds close of European bond, stock markets, byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Dec 4 (Reuters) - The euro rebounded and European bond yields bounced off record lows on Thursday after the European Central Bank put off until next year a decision on whether to increase economic stimulus, suggesting interest rates won’t be pushed lower.
+NEW YORK, Dec 4 (Reuters) - The euro rebounded and bond yields in the euro zone bounced off record lows on Thursday, after the European Central Bank put off until next year a decision about whether to increase economic stimulus, leaving investors uncertain.

-The ECB Governing Council was unanimous in its willingness to launch measures such as a government bond-buying program with new money if necessary to help revive the euro zone economy.
+The ECB’s Governing Council was unanimous in its willingness to launch measures such as a government bond buying program with new money if necessary to help revive the euro zone economy.

 Markets had hoped for clearer details on if and when the ECB would print money to buy government bonds.
-Such a step is opposed by Germany, the euro zone’s biggest economy.
+That step is opposed by Germany, the euro zone’s biggest economy.

 Stocks in the euro zone fell more than 1 percent and MSCI’s measure of global equity performance fell.
 Wall Street also traded lower, but only slightly.